mailchain/community/contributions/README.md

 The community encourages everyone to contribute code, but we also appreciate when someone reports an issue (AKA a problem).

 Raise issues under the appropriate Mailchain sub-repository.
-For example: open a documentation issue in [mailchain/docs.mailchain.xyz](https://github.com/mailchain/docs.mailchain.xyz/issues).
+For example: open a front-end issue in [mailchain/mailchain-web](https://github.com/mailchain/mailchain-web).

 Adhere to the prompted guidelines while opening an issue and fill out as much as you can.
 This will help the community fix it.